SoftwareAG/c8y-docs/content/microservice-sdk/rest-bundle/overview.md

 Import the APIs as a [JSON file](/files/rest/Cumulocity_API.postman_collection.json).

 Now, click the **Collections** tab on the top left of Postman.
 You should see a folder _Cumulocity API_ with the examples.
-Open that folder and the sub-folder _Alarms_, then click **Get collection of alarms**.
+Open that folder and the subfolder _Alarms_, then click **Get collection of alarms**.
 This shows an example on how to get alarms from Cumulocity IoT.

 Note that the example contains placeholders, in this case a placeholder _{{url}}_ in <kbd>{{url}}/alarm/alarms</kbd>.
 You need to tell Postman how to fill these placeholders and by this, how to connect to your Cumulocity IoT account.
 To do so, create an [environment](https://www.getpostman.com/docs/environments) and configure the placeholders.